 HDPE Pipe Sizes and Dimensions | A Complete Analysis

-HDPE pipe sizes and dimensions are an integral part of the puzzle if you want to work with these variants of pipes.
-However, there seems to be a lot of confusion among plastic professionals about HDPE pipe usage and properties because it is not used in mass-market like PVC, concrete, and steel pipes.
-Its high level of impermeability or water resistance and strong molecular bond makes it ideal for high-pressure pipelines.
+However, plastic professionals seem confused about HDPE pipe usage and properties because it is not used in mass-market like PVC, concrete, and steel pipes.
+Its high impermeability or water resistance and molecular solid bond make it ideal for high-pressure pipelines.

 HDPE pipe must have a minimum density of 0.955 grams per cubic centimeter.
 All HDPE pipe and fittings must have a Hydrostatic Design Basis (HDB) of 1,600 psi. meeting the requirements of Standard Dimension Ration (SDR) 17 as minimum strength.